Michael Thalhammer

 It soon became clear to me that the drive for this should come exclusively from the sun.
 Photovoltaic films applied to large areas of the tubes generate electricity from daylight.

-TubeWay glides quickly, quietly and emission-free in glass tubes - and has the capacity of a 6-lane motorway.
-Speeds of up to 300 kilometres per hour can be reached.
+TubeWay glides smoothly, quietly and emission-free in long-lasting, low-maintenance tube sections - and has the capacity of a 6-lane motorway.
+Speeds of up to 300 kilometres per hour can be achieved.

-The route runs along elegant elevated tracks and offers unobstructed views from an average height of 7 metres.
-TubeWay uses very little land.
+The route runs on elegant elevated tracks at an average height of 7 metres.
+TubeWay takes up very little land.
 Naturally grown habitats are preserved for people, animals and also for agricultural use.

-Safety is a top priority at TubeWay: the entire route network is controlled and monitored via computer-supported control centres.
+TubeWay is used for both passenger and freight transport.
+Safety is a top priority for TubeWay: the entire route network is controlled and monitored by computer-aided control centres.

 TubeWaySolar is helping to advance the energy and mobility transition.
 My main concern is that we protect our unique planet and preserve our shared living space.